cellravel/.github/profile/README.md

 ## 👤 Our Team

-Currently, CellRavel is managed by **@ArashBioinfo**, who is also our primary developer.
+Currently, CellRavel is managed by @ArashBioinfo, who is also our primary developer.
 As we grow, we aim to expand our team and bring more experts on board.

 ## 🌐 Join the Conversation